summerwave247/Marketplace-Pricing-Forecasting/README.md

 ```

 ## Methods used
--Feature engineering
+- Feature engineering
--Error analysis
+- Error analysis
--Clustering
+- Clustering
--XGBoost
+- XGBoost
--ARIMA
+- ARIMA
--Segment-level performance comparison
+- Segment-level performance comparison

 ## Key business question
 Which products need more tailored pricing logic, and when does a simple baseline break down?

 ## Notes
--Raw data is not included in this repository
+- Raw data is not included in this repository
--The notebooks were originally developed in Jupyter during an iterative project workflow
+- The notebooks were originally developed in Jupyter during an iterative project workflow
--This repo keeps the analysis in notebook form for readability and project transparency
+- This repo keeps the analysis in notebook form for readability and project transparency

 ## Future improvements
--Refactor repeated logic into scripts
+- Refactor repeated logic into scripts
--Add a cleaner evaluation pipeline
+- Add a cleaner evaluation pipeline
--Export a presentation-style summary notebook
+- Export a presentation-style summary notebook